Not counting gardeners, there are several types of mammals that may turn up in your garden. Some can be helpful, others can be a royal pain.

 Raccoons are smart.
 And when they are not attacking your chickens or eating your pet’s dinner, they are probably busy eating your garden fruits, berries, nuts, corn, or other grain.
 Raccoons are attracted to compost piles, trash cans, and bird feeders.
 Raccoons may also try using your house, chimney, or garage as a nesting site.
 While young raccoons are adorable, these nests mean the presence of urine, feces, and disease-carrying parasites.
 Also, unlike opossums, raccoons tend to carry several diseases, such as roundworm, distemper, and rabies.
 Raccoons are best controlled with live traps.
 As a furbearer, raccoon pelts have value, so you can probably find someone who will be happy to discharge a trapped raccoon.
 Otherwise, you can discretely relocate your visitor somewhere more appropriate, and less destructive.
 Just be sure to check on your legal obligations before you get yourself in trouble.

 If you live in the Bay Area, you have rats.
 There are 2 types of rats found in California: Norway, or sewer, rats and roof rats.
 These pests are filthy, destructive, and difficult to get rid of.
-Rats carry disease, chew through electrical wires, and can damage your home, along with your garden.
+Rats carry diseases, chew through electrical wires, and can damage your home, along with your garden.
 Roof rats prefer avocados, berries, citrus, and nuts, while Norway rats prefer meat and grain.
 Before you protect your garden against these pests, be sure that there are no points of entry to your home.
 Once your house is secure, then you can start trapping outdoors in earnest.

 In California, we have spotted skunks and striped skunks.
 In either case, it is a good idea to stay at least 10 feet away from the back end of a distressed skunk.
 [By the way, skunks have terrible eyesight.
 If you find yourself closer than you would like, be very, very still, or move away very, very slowly.
 A startled skunk is an unpleasant experience.]
 Both skunk species will eat pretty much anything: garbage, compost, pet food, worms, fruit, berries, mushrooms, beetles and other insects, lizards, frogs, snakes, and even the occasional bird egg.
 Since skunks are the most common carrier of rabies in California, along with distemper, canine hepatitis, leptospirosis, and several other diseases, getting them out of your garden (or out from under your porch) is a good idea.
 This is best done by professionals.
 Very often, your local Animal Control Office will remove skunks for free.
 Once a skunk family is removed, it is important to block whatever area, or remove whatever feature, attracted them in the first place.
 Otherwise, you will just get a new skunk.
 If you are unfortunate enough to be bit by a skunk, see your doctor right away.
 Seriously.